List of international cricket centuries by Virat Kohli

 Kohli made his Test debut against the West Indies in 2011 and scored his first century in the format during the Australian tour in January 2012.
 In the first Test of the 2014–15 Border–Gavaskar Trophy, he became the fourth Indian player to score centuries in both innings of a Test match after making 115 and 141.
 He was appointed as the captain of the Test team during the series and became the first player to score centuries in each of his first three Test innings as captain.
 In 2016, Kohli became the fifth player to score three or more double centuries in a calendar year.
 The following year, he repeated the feat and also became the first batsman to score four double centuries in consecutive Test series.
 His seven double centuries is the joint fourth-most by a player.
 In 2017, he became the first captain to score ten centuries in a calendar year.
-Following year, he scored eleven centuries, second-most in a calendar year to Sachin Tendulkar.
+Following year, he scored eleven centuries, second-most in a calendar year to Tendulkar.
 In 2019, Kohli scored seven centuries which included five ODI-centuries.
 Moreover, he scored his highest score in Test-cricket against South Africa.
-In late 2022, Kohli scored a hundred against Bangladesh in the third ODI to overtake Ricky Pointing's record of 71 centuries scored in international cricket.
+In December 2022, Kohli scored a hundred against Bangladesh in the third ODI to surpass Ricky Ponting's record of 71 centuries in international cricket.

-Kohli had a three-year century drought until September 2022, when he scored his maiden T20I hundred against Afghanistan.
-The century was scored after 1,021 days from his previous hundred The innings of 122* was once highest by an Indian in T20I's, later broken by Shubman Gill (126*).
-In March 2023, Kohli ended his 1,204 day-long Test century drought when he scored his 28th Test century against Australia in the first innings of the fourth test scoring 186 runs.
+Kohli scored his only T20I hundred, his first century in international cricket in nearly three years, against Afghanistan at the 2022 Asia Cup.
+The following year, he scored 186 against Australia in the first innings of the fourth Test.
+He would score another century in the third innings of the first Test against Australia in November 2024; this would turn out to be his last Test century due to his retirement from the format in May 2025.